Brielle28/Speech-to-text/README.md

 ### Code Style
 - Use **camelCase** for variable and function names.
 - Write clear, concise commit messages.
+- Follow the existing ESLint configuration.
+- Use Tailwind CSS utility classes for styling.

 ## License 📜
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.